 The Samsung M8 is good for most uses.
-It's best for streaming movies and shows because it has a built-in smart platform, and it's good for dark room viewing thanks to its high native contrast ratio, though it lacks a local dimming feature.
-The 32 inch screen and 4k resolution make it good for content creators as it delivers crisp images, but it doesn't display all the necessary colors needed for photo or video editing.
+It's best for streaming movies and shows because it has a built-in smart platform, and it's good for dark room viewing thanks to its high native contrast ratio, but it lacks a local dimming feature.
+The 32-inch screen and 4k resolution make it good for content creators as it has a high pixel density and sharp text clarity, but it doesn't display a wide range of accurate colors.
 It's also good for office use, but it has limited ergonomics that make it difficult to share your screen with someone else.
-Sadly, it's just okay for gaming because it doesn't have any variable refresh rate (VRR) support or a high refresh rate.
+Sadly, it doesn't have any gaming features like variable refresh rate (VRR) support, and it has a slow response time that results in motion blur.

-The Samsung Smart Monitor M8 is great for media consumption.
-The built-in smart platform makes it easy to stream your favorite shows and movies if you don't want to do it from a PC.
-The 4k resolution delivers crips images and the 32 inch screen is big enough to share with someone else, although it has narrow viewing angles, so the image looks inaccurate from the sides.
+The Samsung Smart Monitor M8 is good for media consumption.
+The built-in smart platform makes it easy to stream your favorite shows and movies if you don't want to connect a PC, and the 4k resolution helps deliver sharp images.
 It's also great for watching content in bright and dark rooms because it gets bright enough to fight glare, and it displays deep blacks too.
+The 32-inch screen is big enough to share with someone else, but because it has narrow viewing angles, the image looks washed out from the sides.

-We tested the 32 inch Samsung M8, which is a newer version of the M7 and M5 Smart Monitors.
-It's only available in the 32 inch size, and the only difference between the variants is the color of the stand and the front bezels.
-The results apply to all the variants.
+We tested the 32-inch Samsung M8, which is only available in the 32-inch size.
+There are different variants, which you can see listed below, but the only difference between the variants is the color of the stand and the front bezels, and all variants perform the same.
 Keep in mind that the model code can vary slightly between regions or even retailers.
+This model is part of Samsung's Smart Monitor lineup that also includes the Samsung Smart Monitor M7 S43BM70 and the Samsung Smart Monitor M5, but those perform differently.

 Color | US Model |